MaysamPx/MaysamPx/README.md

 <!-- - 🔭 I’m currently working on ... -->
 A Software Design and Development enthusiast with 8+ years of experience in developing high-performance systems in financial stream processing, e-commerce, transactional data processing, and recently advertisements domains.
 Adept at designing, developing, and maintaining systems with a focus on clean code.
 Skilled in back-end engineering, efficient data structures and algorithms, message brokers, modern test automation, and SQL/NoSQL storage systems.

- 🌱 Currently working on customer-centric high-performance data-intensive applications.
+ 🌱 Currently working on high-performance data-intensive applications.

  👯 Looking to collaborate on Open Source Projects (Java, Spring, Microservices)